FOR IMMEDIATE RELEASE: July 10, 2018

 Adding to the false claims, Bautista fraudulently prepared, signed, and backdated engagement letters in an effort to legitimize the work he alleged was performed.
 During that time, he was terminated from First International Bank.

 In August 2016, he urged a trust beneficiary to invest $150,000 in trust funds into Net Ventures, LLC, another entity owned by Bautista.
 When the Bank learned of the investment, it requested he repay the trust.
-He was unable to pay the trust because he no longer had the funds.
+However, he was unable to repay the investor because he no longer had the funds, leaving First International Bank to step in and pay the client back in full.

 Vincent J. Bautista’s disbarment was effective June 12, 2018.
 He was ordered to pay $1,460 for all costs and expenses incurred by the State Bar of Arizona during its investigation.